Broken-Admin/nginx-onehost/README.md

 The `docker-compose.yml` utilizes Docker's advanced compose feature to spin up multiple containers that can be referenced within the `nginx.conf`.
 This allows for a simple demonstration of how the service would function.

-### /server
+### `/server`
-The `/server` directory of this project contains a `Dockerfile`, `docker-compose.yml`, and executable `run.sh`
+The `/server` directory of this project contains a `Dockerfile`, `docker-compose.yml`, and executable `server.py`

-The `Dockerfile` provides a simple `nc` based port listener by executing the `run.sh` script that simply calls netcat to echo some simulated information out to the user for testing.
+The `Dockerfile` provides a simple `python3` based port listener by executing the `server.py` script that provides "Hello, world!" as output to the user for testing.

 The `docker-compose.yml` file provides a way to test a single instance of the `server` listener at once.

+The `server.py` script provides a very simple HTTP server utilizing Python's built-in http.server module.

 ## Running the project